Skip to main content

 What is CADUET?

-The atorvastatin portion of CADUET belongs to the class of medicines known as “statins”, more specifically called HMG-CoA reductase inhibitors.
+The atorvastatin portion of CADUET belongs to the class of medicines known as “statins”, more specifically called “3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase inhibitors”.
 HMG-CoA reductase is an enzyme involved in regulating cholesterol levels in your body.
 Statins are used along with changes to exercise and diet to help control the amount of cholesterol produced by the body.
-High levels of cholesterol and other fats can cause heart disease by clogging the blood vessels that feed blood and oxygen to the heart.
+High levels of cholesterol and other fats can cause heart disease by clogging the blood vessels that feed blood and oxygen to the heart.1

-Atorvastatin can help your body:
+Atorvastatin can help your body:1

-- Decrease the Total Cholesterol HDL-Cholesterol Ratio (TC: HDL-C Ratio).
-The ratio represents the balance between bad and good cholesterol.
+• Decrease the Total Cholesterol HDL-Cholesterol Ratio (TC: HDL-C Ratio).
+The ratio represents the balance between bad and good cholesterol

 What is blood pressure?